chrisdevwords/slack-spotify-lambda/README.md

 ````

 ### Contributing
-All code is transpiled from ES6 with Babel.
 The lint config is based on [AirBnB's eslint](https://www.npmjs.com/package/eslint-config-airbnb).
 To lint the code run:
 ```
 $ npm run lint